francozanardi/pictex/docs/getting_started.md

 ## Smart Sizing and Cropping

-By default, `pictex` automatically calculates the smallest possible canvas size to fit your text and all its effects (like shadows).
+By default, `PicTex` automatically calculates the smallest possible canvas size to fit your text and all its effects (like shadows).
 Sometimes, you may want more control.
 The `render()` method accepts a `crop_mode` argument:

 -   `CropMode.NONE` (Default): The canvas will be large enough to include all effects, including the full extent of shadows.
 -   `CropMode.CONTENT_BOX`: The canvas will be cropped to the "content box" (the text area plus its padding).
 This is useful if you want to ignore shadows for layout purposes.